Using the command-line interface¶

 The separate executable

-allows to interact with a running instance of Syncthing to trigger certain actions like rescans, editing the Syncthing config and more.
+syncthingctlallows you to interact with a running instance of Syncthing to trigger certain actions such as rescans, editing the Syncthing config, and more.
 It complements Syncthing’s own command-line interface.
-Invokesyncthingctl --help
+Invokesyncthingctl --helpfor details.The GUI/tray executable

-for details.
-Additional remarks:If Syncthing itself is built into Syncthing Tray (like the Linux and Windows builds found in the release-section on GitHub) then Syncthing’s own command-line interface is exposed via
+syncthingtrayalso exposes a command-line interface to interact with a running instance of the GUI/tray.
+Invokesyncthingtray --helpfor details.
+Additional remarks:If Syncthing itself is built into Syncthing Tray (like the Linux and Windows builds found in the release section on GitHub), then Syncthing’s own command-line interface is also exposed via

-sub-command when Syncthing Tray was built with support for it.
+qt-quick-guisubcommand when Syncthing Tray is built with support for it.

 Important remarks¶